shyam0103/ops-copilot/README.md

 # Ops-Copilot

+AI-Powered Operations & Knowledge Copilot

+OpsCopilot is a full-stack, production-deployed AI application that acts as an internal operations copilot for teams.
+It helps users find answers from documents, manage operational tickets, and reason over organizational knowledge through a conversational interface.

+This project was designed and built from a product + engineering perspective, focusing on real-world constraints such as authentication, multi-tenancy, data isolation, deployment, rate limits, and system reliability.

 An AI operations assistant that reduces internal knowledge search time from minutes to seconds through intelligent document retrieval and automated ticketing.

 ## The Problem